Do a business energy audit

 No

-Are ceiling or portable fans used to complement heating or cooling appliances?
+Are ceiling or portable fans used to complement appliances?
 Yes

 No

-Ceiling and portable fans (for example desk and pedestal) are the cheapest types of cooling appliance to run.
-While they do not specifically cool the air, they create air movement resulting in a wind-chill effect.
+Ceiling and portable fans are the cheapest types of cooling appliance to run.
+They create a wind-chill effect.

 In winter, ceiling fans can help by pushing warm air down from the ceiling.